gemfast/server/README.md

 * There is no need to install/upgrade/manage a version of Ruby on the server
 * Go is generally faster and requires less memory then Ruby (still :heart: Ruby though)
 * There are no external server dependencies like postgres, redis or memcached
-* Gemfast can allow/deny gems based on CVE severity or a regex list (license version only)
+* Gemfast can allow/deny gems based on CVE severity or a regex list

 ## Installing